 The Associate of Applied Business in Supply Chain Management Technology program is a fully online, two-year associate degree program.
-Students will receive a fundamental introduction to the field of Supply Chain Management in conjunction with basic business management technology success skills and a well-rounded general college education.
+Students will receive a fundamental introduction to the field of supply chain management in conjunction with basic business management technology success skills and a well-rounded general college education.

 Supply chains are made up of all the companies that participate in the design, assembly, and delivery of a particular product.
 Supply chain management goes well beyond what is generally considered “logistics” and is the reason that a producer can provide customers what they want, when and where they want it, at the price they need.